-Here’s my Muscadine Grape Hull Pie, juicy and wonderful, worthy of the time it takes.
-I love the old-school way it uses everything but the seeds.
+When muscadines and scuppernongs come in season each fall, I love to make my Muscadine Grape Hull Pie, It’s juicy and wonderful, and I love the old-school way it uses everything but the seeds.

 A North Carolina Treasure